 As for my time inhabiting a man’s body — stronger, more powerful, less fearful of the future — I assess the lives I’ve led, the roles I’ve played, and I wonder if I would have done more, been more, and contributed more as a man.

 Dreams Unearth Our Stories

-My mother was the queen of the backhanded compliment, if there was a compliment.
-Surely she received many herself; why she couldn’t dispense them is a mystery.
+My mother was the queen of the backhanded compliment, if there was a compliment to be had at all.
+Surely she received many herself, so why she couldn’t dispense them is a mystery.

 I recall her dressing for dinner out, pearls around her neck, red or coral lipstick in hand, gazing into the glass above her bedroom bureau.
 She was making sure she was “just right.”
 My dad was hovering somewhere in the background.
 These are immutable images; frames extracted from a child’s memories.

-I am told that even as a teenager and a young adult, though she appears pretty and sweet in the few photographs I have of her from those years, there were issues.
-I know none of the details, and can only hazard guesses.
-She was a child of the depression, and a teen during World War II.
-My grandmother was raising children alone while my grandfather was stationed in the Pacific.
-My mother was frequently tasked with caring for two younger brothers who, incidentally, also passed away as the result of complications caused by their obesity.
+I am told that even as a teenager and a young adult there were issues, though she appears pretty and sweet in the few photographs I have of her from those years.
+I know none of the details and can only hazard guesses.
+She was a child of the depression and a teen during World War II.
+My grandmother, whom I loved deeply, was raising children alone while my grandfather was stationed in the Pacific.
+My mother was frequently tasked with caring for two younger brothers who, incidentally, also passed away as the result of complications caused by obesity.

 By the time I was 11 or 12, all I could think of was the day I could get away from her.
 I didn’t know why I was the target of her anger, why she had me bear witness to her bouts of bingeing and sobbing, or why she could never seem to fill herself up.

 As an adult, I have asked myself how she became “that” woman.
 I have theories of course, but answers are impossible.